Thursday, 23 November 2023

 Native trees like birch, willow and oak are home to many animals including the elusive pine marten.
 Look out for the remarkable variety of lichens and mosses which have earned the woods their protected status.

 Loose and uneven gravel surface, with long firm grassy sections.
 Some steep slopes.
-Includes a timber footbridge with a short flight of steps.
+Includes a wide footbridge.

 Allow 1 hour

 At the start, this trail follows a spectacular gorge, carved out over centuries by the tumbling Allt Coire Mulrooney.
-The bridge crossing the gorge is made almost entirely of native oak timbers.
 Imagine the power of the water as you look down onto the cascades.